 The monument to Barksdale’s Mississippi Brigade is southwest of Gettysburg on West Confederate Avenue.
-(Monument map: West Confederate Avenue – Pt.
+(Tour map: West Confederate Avenue – Pt.
 4) A marker is also on Emmitsburg Road.
 (Monument map: Peach Orchard – Wheatfield Road)

 The brigade was commanded at the Battle of Gettysburg by Brigadier General William Barksdale, a United States Congressman known as one of the most radical of the secessionist “fire-eaters.”

 Barksdale’s Brigade was part of Longstreet’s attack on July 2nd.
 Leaving the woods near the location of the monument, it surged into the Peach Orchard with Barksale leading them on horseback, hat off and white hair flying.

 The charge smashed through Union lines for a mile until it met a counterattack by a Union Second Corps brigade under Colonel George Willard – troops that Barksdale’s Brigade had helped to capture at Harper’s Ferry in 1862.

 The Union counterattack stopped Barksdale’s advance.
 He was wounded three times, the last a mortal wound to the chest, and his men were forced to leave him on the field as they pulled back.
 Barksdale was taken to a field hospital at the Hummelbaugh farmhouse where he died on July 3rd.